Ivan Severyn: Creativity

 In Ukrainian art, he belonged to the impressionist masters of the early 20th century (among them Ivan Trush, Oleksa Novakivskyi, Mykola Burachek).
 From 1927, he presented his works at art exhibitions.
-His personal vernissages took place in 1909 in Lviv (with the assistance of Metropolitan Andrei Sheptytskyi) and in 1911 in Kyiv.
+His personal vernissages took place in 1909 in Lviv (with the assistance of Metropolitan Andrey Sheptytskyi) and in 1911 in Kyiv.

 Some of his works are kept in the collections of the Andrey Sheptytsky National Museum of Lviv, the Museum of Arts of Prykarpattia, and the Ivano-Frankivsk Local Museum.
 A significant part of the artist's works was lost during the World War II.